mikemccabe210/nerval_networks/README.md

 ## Examples

-Nodes represent sets of points.
-Edges represent points shared between the sets corresponding to nodes.
+In the nerve complex graph, nodes represent sets of points.
+Edges represent the existence of an intersection between the two sets.

 !["Coil20"](images/coil.png)
 *Fig 1: Learned nerve representation of COIL20 dataset.
 Clear cyclic patterns